KoalixSwitzerland/koalixcrm/doc/source/installation.rst

     1. Download the source
     2. Extract to a folder of your choice
     3. Open console and change to that folder
-    4. Execute ``python manage.py creadeb``
+    4. Execute ``python manage.py createdb``
     5. Create an superuser when you're asked for
+    6. Execute ``python manage.py collectstatic``
-    6. Execute ``python manage.py runserver``
+    7. Execute ``python manage.py runserver``
-    7. Open your browser and go to http://127.0.0.1:8000
+    8. Open your browser and go to http://127.0.0.1:8000
-    8. Login with the username and password you created at step #4
+    9. Login with the username and password you created at step #4

 .. hint::
     You can use the superuser to browse the CMS backend at http://127.0.0.1:8000/admin/

 .. note::
-    If you're using an non-admin user you should assign permissions
+    If you're using an non-admin user you should assign permissions and groups

 Install the initial data